 Postgraduate Year One (PGY1)

 The PGY1 residency program at the University of Utah Health is an organized, directed, ASHP-accredited, postgraduate training program in health-system pharmacy practice.
-Eight PGY1 resident positions are available each year: 5 in Track A (General Practice) and 3 in Track B (Ambulatory Care Focus).
-Residents receive comprehensive training with required experiences in practice and operations orientation, drug information, pharmacy administration, primary care, acute internal medicine, adult ICU selective, and transitions of care selective.
+Eight PGY1 resident positions are available each year: 5 in Track A (General) and 3 in Track B (Ambulatory).
+All residents receive comprehensive training with required experiences in practice and operations orientation, drug information, pharmacy administration, primary care, acute internal medicine, adult ICU selective, and transitions of care selective.
 Residents are then free to choose from a wide variety electives in acute care, ambulatory care, and specialty consult areas.

 - Residents develop the knowledge and skills needed to enable them to provide a high level of clinical service and pharmaceutical care throughout their careers.